Challenging disability through accessible adventures

 As we look ahead to the future, we have exciting plans to improve and update Calvert Lakes.
 We want to help even more people access incredible experiences in our unique location.
 The challenges people with disabilities face haven’t disappeared so our work is needed more than ever.
 Ensuring a secure future for the Lake District Calvert Trust will enable us to welcome more visitors and change more lives.

 The Lake District Calvert Trust is many things to many people.
 For those with disabilities, it’s a place where anything is possible.
 For their families, carers and friends, it’s a place where their loved ones thrive.
-And somewhere they can spend quality time together, trying exciting activities that promote connection and wellbeing.
+And somewhere they can spend quality time together, trying exciting activities that promote connection, belonging and wellbeing.

-The people who make Calvert Lakes and Calvert Stables so welcoming place are the dedicated team of staff and volunteers.
+The people who make Calvert Lakes and Calvert Stables so welcoming are the dedicated team of staff and volunteers.
 The daily smiles, achievements and joy experienced by our visitors make Calvert an incredibly rewarding place to work.

 Sign up for news, accessible adventure breaks, fundraising updates, and updates about the impact of your support.